keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 Sometimes a good solution is to combine Ruby and shell scripting on the same command line.
-Here's an example, using an intermediate environment variable to simplify the logic and save the data for use by future commands (an excerpt of the output follows the code):
+Here's an example, using an intermediate environment variable to simplify the logic and save the data for use by future commands.
+An excerpt of the output follows the code:

 ```
 ➜  ~   export EUR_RATES_JSON=`curl https://api.exchangeratesapi.io/latest`